Silicon Valley Dines with Trump, August Jobs Slump & Elon’s $1T Pay Package

 And what's really interesting about that is the company's already sold 8 million vehicles.

+And this is again something that Musk had talked about for a long time.
 In 2019, it was one of his most audacious claims that I think he's made, which is saying something for Elon Musk.

 He said that there would be a million robo-taxis on the road in 2020.
+And it's, you know, that clearly has not happened.

 The company has finally launched its first sort of trial run of a robo-taxi service in Austin.
+And they're doing a similar-ish version with some more limitations in the San Francisco Bay Area.

-We're still five years away from that original promise of this will happen by 2020.
+But it's we're still five years away from that original promise of this will happen by 2020.
+And now he has even more runway to accomplish that goal.

-The next one is one million quote-unquote bots.
+The next one is one million quote unquote bots.

 What does that mean?

-It's the only real robot that they've been developing, you know, outside of the robots that they use in their manufacturing, which are all from third parties, pretty much.
+It's the only real robot that they've been developing, you know, outside of the robots that they use in their manufacturing, which are all from third parties pretty much.

-But the board really clarifies in some of the more fine print of this agreement that this can actually mean a couple different things and that it's not just about selling optimus bots at that level.
+But the board really clarifies in some of the more fine print of this agreement that this can actually mean a couple different things and that it's not just about selling Optimus bots at that level.

+And again, we have a disparity in the numbers here.
 Musk, even recently, like very recently, has been talking about making as many as a million Optimus robots per year.

-uh by 2030 at one point he even said maybe even 2029 uh and now he's only being held to doing a million over the next 10 years and with a looser definition for what that means.
+uh by 2030 at one point he even said maybe even 2029 uh and now he's he's only being held to doing a million over the next 10 years and with a looser definition for what that means.

 So this doesn't necessarily mean there will be a million Optimus robots in the next 10 years.

 It could be less than that and a mix of some other things that the board accepts the definition of as bots.
+The final one is the 10 million full self-driving subscriptions.

 How realistic is that one?

 But they don't come and back up how many FSD subscriptions they have in the fine print for that goal.
+I think in part because they don't want to reveal that yet.

+And it's not something that's publicly tracked.
 That's internal data that Tesla has held very tightly.

 I think in part because the adoption rates have never really been where they wanted them to be.

 We've seen them go through all sorts of promotions and deals.
+They do free trials.

-They, you know, when they first started doing free trials, they announced it would only be for a certain amount of time.
+They, you know, when they first started doing free trials, they announced it would only be for a certain amount of time and then they blew through that window and kept giving them to people.

 They were giving them to people who didn't even ask for them.
+They've changed the pricing around.

 They've lowered it.
+They've offered subscriptions.

 So without really knowing how many there are now, I think you could probably safely assume there's a few hundred thousand people who have FSD on their vehicles, maybe as high as like a million or a touch more.